Bitcoin Returns and Public Attention to COVID-19: Do Timing and Individualism Matter?: Introduction

-Overall, the pandemic and people's concern over it form part of the dynamics of the Bitcoin market, while individualism and collectivism, as an element of culture, differentiate how individuals regard and react to the viral spread and corresponding measures.
-A question naturally comes up: do individualistic and collectivistic countries differ in influencing the Bitcoin market under the COVID-19 shock?
-Despite indirectly, possible answers could be drawn from the previous studies that increases in individualism was correlated with decreases in Bitcoin price co-movements \autocite{Caporale2020}; individualistic culture weakened the willingness to buy Bitcoin during the lockdown \autocite{Chen2022}; national culture tends to affect how investors perceive and respond to the pandemic \autocite{Fernandez-Perez2021}.
-However, people's attention and the subsequent panic and the surge of COVID-19 news and cases are subject to the time that COVID-19 and its variants occur and spread, particularly, within their countries.
-In other words, timing of COVID-19 issues is critical for the analysis, suggesting that causal relations between a country's epidemic situation and the Bitcoin market could be very different time-wise, beyond a (bi-)directional causality question.\footnote{In addition, both the fact that testing for Granger causality is sensitive to the sample period and the underlying assumption of unchanged causality over time point towards the necessity of examining the time-varying causality in this context.}
+Overall, the pandemic and people's concern over it form part of the dynamics of the Bitcoin market, while individualism and collectivism, as a cultural element, differentiate how individuals regard and react to the viral spread and corresponding measures.
+Thus, do individualistic and collectivistic countries differ in their influence on the Bitcoin market under the the shock of COVID-19?
+Despite indirectly, possible answers could be drawn from the previous studies that increases in individualism was correlated with decreases in Bitcoin price co-movements \autocite{Caporale2020}; individualistic culture weakened the willingness to buy Bitcoin during the lockdown \autocite{Chen2022}.
+However, people's attention and the ensuing panic depends on when COVID-19 and its variants occur and spread, particularly in their countries.
+This means that time is crucial to the analysis.\footnote{In addition, both the fact that testing for Granger causality is sensitive to the sample period and the underlying assumption of unchanged causality over time point towards the necessity of examining the time-varying causality in this context.}